pramonettivega/getting_started_ndp/README.md

 **Task**

 In this *mock challenge*, the task requires to develop a model aimed at enhancing the classification of vegetation fuels.
-This task leverages on the openly accessible Terrestrial Light Detection and Ranging (LiDAR) data provided by the Interagency Ecosystem LiDAR Monitoring (IntELiMon) portal.
+This task leverages on the openly accessible Terrestrial Light Detection and Ranging (LiDAR) data provided by the [Interagency Ecosystem LiDAR Monitoring (IntELiMon) portal](https://dmsdata.cr.usgs.gov/lidar-monitoring/viewer/).

 ## Starting the project

-To begin with the development of our modeling task, we will start by identifying our data source in the NDP Catalog.
+To begin with the development of our modeling task, we will start by exploring the NDP's Catalog to identify our data source.

 **Catalog**